 Special Educational Needs

-Assistance is available for those children with learning or behavioural difficulties.
+Assistance is available for those children with learning or social emotional difficulties.
 This help is generally provided as a matter of course by the teaching staff of the school, however, children with special difficulties are referred to specialist teachers who are provided by the Local Authority.
 The use of these teaching specialists always follows discussions with parents, in conjunction with our Special Needs Co-ordinator.

 Extended Schools Provision